William Robert Brooks: Early life

 William Robert Brooks was born in Maidstone, England, the son of Caroline (née Wickings) and William Brooks, a Baptist minister who emigrated to Marion, New York.
 He developed his interest in astronomy during a boyhood voyage to Australia, when he observed a navigator making measurements with a sextant.
 The following year, he built his very first telescope at the age of 14.
-Using his own diagrams and sketches, Brooks have his first public lecture at the age of 17 at his fathers church.
+Using his own diagrams and sketches, Brooks gave his first public lecture at the age of 17 at his fathers church.
 As a young man he worked in the Shepherd Iron Works in Buffalo, New York, gaining considerable mechanical and draughtsmanship skills: he went on to become a portrait photographer in Phelps before turning his attention to astronomy full-time.
 Brooks had a good knowledge of lens construction, and was able to design and make his own telescopes, taking years to grind and polish the necessary lenses and reflectors.